The Classification of Roads Depends on Various Factors

 Block kankar is used as a building material whilst Nodular kankar is used as a subgrade material for WBM roads.

 The base course of WBM roads consists of clean and crushed stones (aggregates) in layers.
 Water is sprinkled on each layer and aggregates are bound together by screening material and then rolled mechanically for a better finish.

 Bituminous or Asphalt is an adhesive and black viscous material obtained during the refinement of petrol.
 It is always recommended to lay the bitumen roads in two layers.

 Generally, the following types of bituminous roads are built:

 2) Bituminous Macadam road

 - Concrete roads:

 The concrete roads are laid using the cement concrete material and thus they are costlier among all type of roads.
-These roads are constructed for large volume of traffic.
-Concrete roads are durable, safe and requires less maintenance.
+These roads are constructed for a large volume of traffic.
+Concrete roads are durable, safe and require less maintenance.

 3- Nagpur road classification: